ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 * ux2d profiles
 * vx2d profiles

 The following virtual server profiles are available in specific MZRs and SC-MZRs.
-Chennai - Airtel, Montreal,  and Osaka are SC-MZRs.
+Chennai - Airtel, Montreal,  Mumbai - Airtel, and Osaka are SC-MZRs.

 * bx2a profiles are available in Toronto only.
-* bx3d, cx3d, and mx3d profiles are available in Chennai - Airtel, Dallas, Frankfurt, London, Madrid, Montreal, Osaka, Sydney, Toronto, and Washington DC.
+* bx3d, cx3d, and mx3d profiles are available in Chennai - Airtel, Dallas, Frankfurt, London, Madrid, Montreal, Mumbai - Airtel, Osaka, Sydney, Toronto, and Washington DC.
 * gx2 profiles are available in all regions except Madrid.
 * gx3d profiles are available in Chennai - Airtel, Frankfurt, London, Madrid, Sao Paulo, Sydney, Tokyo, Toronto, Montreal, and Washington DC.
 * ox2 profiles are available in Dallas, Frankfurt, London, Osaka, Tokyo, and Washington DC.